wikimedia/analytics-wikistats2/README.md

 ### Cloning the project

 The minimum requirements to install the Wikistats UI are Node.js 8+, npm 6+, and git.
-The project is hosted in a [Phabricator repository](https://phabricator.wikimedia.org/source/wikistats/)
+The project is hosted in a [Gerrit repository](https://gerrit.wikimedia.org/r/analytics/wikistats2).

 ```bash
 git clone https://gerrit.wikimedia.org/r/analytics/wikistats2